pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ## Switch Between Workspaces

-If you're a member of multiple [Organizations](/organizations), you can stay logged in, and switch between Workspaces to work on different projects.
+If you're a member of multiple [workspaces](/organizations), you can stay logged in, and switch between workspaces to work on different projects.

-To switch between workspaces, click your gravatar in the upper left to switch between Workspaces:
+To switch between workspaces, click your gravatar in the upper left to switch between workspaces:

 ![Workspace switcher shows a personal and Agency workspace](../../../../images/dashboard/new-dashboard/workspaces-selector.png)

 ## Customize a Workspace

-You can customize the following for a Workspace
+You can customize the following for a workspace

-- The name and icon of the organization workspace.
+- The name and icon of the workspace.

-- Payment and terms of service information for Sites built in your Workspace.
+- Payment and terms of service information for Sites built in your workspace.

-To customize a Professional Workspace, go to the Workspace you wish to customize, then click the **Settings** tab.
+To customize a Professional Workspace, go to the workspace you wish to customize, then click the **Settings** tab.

 ## Delete a Workspace